robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

             siblingoffset = (2 << g)

             # If the index after i is higher, it is the left parent,
-            # and i is the right sibling.
+            # and i is the right sibling
             if index_height(i+1) > g:

                 # The witness to the right sibling is offset behind i
                 isibling = i - siblingoffset + 1

-                # The parent of a right sibling is stored immediately after.
+                # The parent of a right sibling is stored immediately
+                # after
                 i += 1
             else: